pkhuong/pkhuong.github.io/source/_posts/2021-05-14-baseline-implementations-should-be-predictable.markdown

     fast_divide_u64_div_by_2
                             time:   [2.7467 us 2.7752 us 2.8025 us]

-This is the *comparative* worst case for reciprocal: while reciprocal always uses the same code path (1.3 ns/division), the compiler shows we can do much better with a right shift.
+This is the *comparative* worst case for Reciprocal: while Reciprocal always uses the same code path (1.3 ns/division), the compiler shows we can do much better with a right shift.
 Both branchy implementations include a special case for powers of two, and thus come close to the